kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 different policy validation rules using the same configuration.
 For example, one `ValidatingAdmissionPolicy` might validate the containers declared in `pods` while another might validate the containers declared in the `podTemplate` of a `replicaSet`.
-As long as both are validating containers for the same policy rules defined by a policy configuration, they can share that policy configuration.
+As long as both are validating that the same policy configuration is being enforced, just in different ways, it is reasonable for both to share the same policy configuration resources.

 Alternative considered: Embed the configuration CRD schema directly into `ValidatingAdmissionPolicy`.